Want to learn more about this at Kettering Health?

 Myth #1: I don’t have any symptoms of breast cancer or a family history, so I don’t need to worry about having an annual mammogram.

 Fact: The American College of Radiology recommends annual screening mammograms for all women over 40, regardless of symptoms or family history.
-“Early detection is critical,” said Dr. Manion.
-“If you wait to have a mammogram until you have symptoms of breast cancer, such as a lump, at that point the cancer may be more advanced and may no longer be treatable.”
+“Early detection is critical,” says Dr. Musser.
+“If you wait to have a mammogram until you have symptoms of breast cancer, such as a lump.
+At that point, the cancer may be more advanced and may no longer be treatable.”

 According to the American Cancer Society, early-stage breast cancers have a five-year survival rate of 99 percent.
 Later-stage cancers have survival rates of 24 percent.